 Climate Change Impacts

 We explore the climate change impacts and risks to a variety of sectors of the economy and ecosystem services.
-We focus on climate change impact assessments on agriculture and forestry, natural ecosystems, water resources, and air quality and health.
+We focus on climate change impact assessments on agriculture and forestry, natural marine and terrestrial ecosystemss, water resources, and air quality and health.
 We aim to place climate impact assessment in the context of risks and opportunities by examining key uncertainties in both human and Earth systems.
-Our objective is to identify and understand the role of specific physical drivers of impacts in order to provide key information to support adaptation strategies to limit the effect of climate change and weather extremes of various sectors of the economy and ecosystem services.
+Our objective is to identify and understand the role of specific physical drivers of impacts in order to provide key information to support adaptation strategies to limit the effect of climate change and weather extremes on society.

 Examples of this research activity can be found in the Climate Change Impacts and Risks Analysis (CIRA) project led by the U.S. Environmental Protection Agency (EPA), in which Prof Monier had major contributions.
 This project aimed at estimating the benefits of global greenhouse gas mitigation to multiple U.S. sectors.
 The project produced a peer-reviewed report, entitled "Climate Change in the United States: Benefits of Global Action" [pdf], that has been highlighted by EPA Administrator Gina McCarthy in various media, including CNN.